nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 - pointers to member functions, the level of indirection you always knew you didn't want
 - `typename template`, the emperor of torment
 - the story of `dynamic_cast` and the struct that would not stay virtual
+- Señor Nominmax in: the endlessly marvelous and ultimately entertaining charade of one certain operating system whose stupendous moronity brought about the end times

 May the lock be strong and the watch ever faithful.